ChinaKnowledge.de -

 Mar 2, 2026 © Ulrich Theobald

-The Parable Sutra, Chinese title Baiju piyu jing 百句譬喻經, Baiyujing 百喻經 or Baipijing 百譬經, Sanskrit title theoretically Apadāna-sūtra (no originals have been discovered so far), is a literary work of popular Buddhist instruction in China.
+The Parable Sutra, Chinese title Baiju piyu jing 百句譬喻經, Baiyujing 百喻經 or Baipijing 百譬經, Sanskrit title supposedly Apadāna-sūtra (no originals have been found so far), is a literary work of popular Buddhist instruction in China.
 The original was compiled by Saṃghasena (Ch.
 Sengjiasina 僧伽斯那, 5th cent.), which was translated under the Southern Qi dynasty 南齊 (479-502) by Guṇavṛddhī (Ch.
 Qiunapidi 求那毗地, d.
 502), with a length of 4 juan (modern versions have either 1 or 2 fascicles).
+It belongs to the so-called Jātaka scriptures (benyuan bu 本緣部) relating the life and the teachings of the Buddha.

 Using the form of parables and analogies, it explains the fundamental teachings of Buddhism through one hundred (actually ninety-eight) examples, such as karmic cause and effect (yinguo baoying 因果報應), the Eightfold Path (bazhengdao 八正道), generosity (dāna, Ch. bushi 布施), observance of moral precepts (chijie 持戒), etc.